pitterpatter22/TaskFormatter/python_task_importer/README.md

-# Formatter and App1
+# Formatter and Example

 This project demonstrates the use of a Python decorator to format the output of functions, showing a running spinner, and indicating success or failure with colored and formatted text.
-It includes two files: `formatter.py` and `app1.py`.
+It includes two files: `formatter.py` and `example.py`.

 ## Files

 1. **formatter.py**: This file contains the `format_output` decorator that provides the desired formatting for function output.
-2. **app1.py**: This file demonstrates how to use the `format_output` decorator by applying it to two example functions, one that succeeds and one that fails.
+2. **example.py**: This file demonstrates how to use the `format_output` decorator by applying it to two example functions, one that succeeds and one that fails.

 ## Features